Kirbo/ruuvitag-parser/README.md

 # RuuviTag Parser

-This repository is heavily inspired by [pakastin/node-ruuvitag](https://github.com/pakastin/node-ruuvitag), which I also took as a base and did some heavy refactoring, as well as converting the old JavaScript files into TypeScript.
+This repository is heavily influenced/inspired by [pakastin/node-ruuvitag](https://github.com/pakastin/node-ruuvitag), which I also took as a base and did some heavy refactoring, as well as converting the old JavaScript files into TypeScript.

 **!!
 This repository is still a work in progress !!**

 This module only handles the parsing.
-This module wont scan the sensors or any other shenanigans.
+It wont scan the sensors or any other shenanigans.

 ## Contribute

 This repository uses [go-semantic-release](https://github.com/go-semantic-release/semantic-release) for automated releasing.
-Because of this, developers should follow [these instructions](https://www.conventionalcommits.org/en/v1.0.0/#examples).
+Because of this, developers should follow [these instructions](https://www.conventionalcommits.org/en/v1.0.0/#examples) for commit message formatting.

-The commits are being analyzed with [this extension](https://github.com/go-semantic-release/commit-analyzer-cz#how-the-commit-messages-are-analyzed).
+The commits are being analyzed with [this extension](https://github.com/go-semantic-release/commit-analyzer-cz#how-the-commit-messages-are-analyzed) and it requires developers to format commit messages in certain way.

 ## Releases / Changes